ray-project/ray/doc/source/cluster/metrics.md

 cd prometheus-*
 ```

 Ray provides a Prometheus config that works out of the box.
 After running Ray, you can find the config at `/tmp/ray/session_latest/metrics/prometheus/prometheus.yml`.
+If you specify the `--temp-dir={your_temp_path}` when starting the ray cluster, the config file will be at `{yout_temp_path}/session_latest/metrics/prometheus/prometheus.yml`

 ```yaml
 global: